-13.4 Recruitment - interview/appointment panels
+16.4 Recruitment - interview/appointment panels

-At least one person on any interview/appointment panel for a post at the school will have undertaken safer recruitment training.
-This will cover, as a minimum, the contents of the Department for Education's statutory guidance, Keeping Children Safe in Education, and be in line with local safeguarding procedures.
+At least one person conducting any interview for a post at the school will have undertaken safer recruitment training.
+This will cover, as a minimum, the contents of the Department for Education's statutory guidance, Keeping Children Safe in Education 19th September 2018, and will be in line with local safeguarding procedures.